bigbluedisco/xid/README.md

 Package xid is a globally unique id generator library, ready to safely be used directly in your server code.

+---

+## Bigblue Edit

+1. Remove process id from the generated ID.
+2. Change the byte size to 10 bytes, and base32 version to 16 chars.
+3. Move the base32 id to Crockford encoding for human readability optimization.

+---

 Xid uses the Mongo Object ID algorithm to generate globally unique ids with a different serialization (base64) to make it shorter when transported as a string: https://docs.mongodb.org/manual/reference/object-id/